danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 then that value in turn becomes the yielded result of the outer generator.
 If the filter function yields void, then the value-in-progress is discarded, and the inner generator is retried, with the same void-or-value behavior.

+#### `generatorForEach(generator) <> !.`

+Generator iterator, ignoring results.
+This takes a generator, calling it repeatedly until it becomes voided.
+All results yielded by the generator are ignored.

+This function always returns void.

 #### `generatorForExclusiveRange(first, increment, limit) <> generator`